testing-library/react-hooks-testing-library/docs/usage/basic-hooks.md

 }
 ```

-To test `useCounter` we need to render it using the `renderHook` function to provided by
+To test `useCounter` we need to render it using the `renderHook` function provided by
 `react-hooks-testing-library`:

 ```js